Asylum Seeker Scholarships - Full Time

 Full-time English language course scholarships for asylum seekers offered by the University of Sheffield.

-We are pleased to offer 4 scholarship places (covering tuition fees only) for those who have sought refuge in the UK.
-Our aim is to support students under the government's resettlement programme or who are recent arrivals in the UK.
+We are pleased to offer 4 scholarship places for those who have sought refuge in the UK.
 There are places on the following English language courses:

 - Pre-sessional English - a course for those who have a conditional or unconditional academic offer for a degree course at The University of Sheffield.